prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/power-supply.md

 Your power supply can make or break your PC.

-Grab a power supply with a wattage that’s too low?
+Grab a power supply with a [wattage](https://www.energuide.be/en/questions-answers/what-do-watt-and-kwh-mean/121/){: target="_blank"} that’s too low?

 You might overdraw power and kill your new power supply, if not your other components as well.